-In December 2013, the California Emergency Medical Services Authority (EMSA) proposed a pilot project that would assess the feasibility of community paramedicine, a model of care in which paramedics provide care beyond their traditional scope of practice, which is limited to treating persons on the scene of an emergency and transporting them to an emergency department.
-EMSA proposed to test the following five different community paramedicine concepts at 10 sites across California.
+In November 2014, the California Office of Statewide Health Planning and Development authorized a Health Workforce Pilot Project that assessed the feasibility of community paramedicine, a model of care in which paramedics provide care beyond their traditional scope of practice, which is limited to treating persons on the scene of an emergency and transporting them to an emergency department.
+The pilot project was sponsored by the California Emergency Medical Services Authority (EMSA) and tested the following six different community paramedicine concepts at 10 sites across California.

 - Providing short-term, in-home follow-up care for persons recently discharged from a hospital who are at an increased risk of an ED revisit or a hospital readmission: Butte County, San Bernardino County, Solano County, parts of Alameda County, and parts of Los Angeles County.

 - Addressing the needs of frequent 911 callers or frequent visitors to EDs: parts of Alameda County and parts of San Diego County.

 - Collaborating with hospices to meet the needs of hospice patients when 911 is called: Ventura County.

 - Delivering directly observed therapy (DOT) to persons with tuberculosis: Ventura County.

 - Transportation for people with mental health needs to mental health crisis centers: Stanislaus County